yandex-cloud/terraform-provider-yandex/docs/data-sources/mdb_mongodb_cluster.md

     - `priority` (Number).
 A floating point number that indicates the relative likelihood of a replica set member to become the primary.
 For more information see [the official documentation](https://www.mongodb.com/docs/current/reference/replica-configuration/#mongodb-rsconf-rsconf.members-n-.priority).
     - `secondary_delay_secs` (Number).
 The number of seconds `behind` the primary that this replica set member should `lag`.
 For more information see [the official documentation](https://www.mongodb.com/docs/current/reference/replica-configuration/#mongodb-rsconf-rsconf.members-n-.secondaryDelaySecs).
     - `tags` (Map Of String).
 A set of key/value pairs to assign for the replica set member.
 For more information see [the official documentation](https://www.mongodb.com/docs/current/reference/replica-configuration/#mongodb-rsconf-rsconf.members-n-.tags).
+    - `votes` (Number).
+The number of votes the replica set member has in an election.
+For more information see [the official documentation](https://www.mongodb.com/docs/current/reference/replica-configuration/#mongodb-rsconf-rsconf.members-n-.votes).
 - `maintenance_window` [Block].
 Maintenance window settings of the MongoDB cluster.
   - `day` (String).
 Day of week for maintenance window if window type is weekly.
 Possible values: `MON`, `TUE`, `WED`, `THU`, `FRI`, `SAT`, `SUN`.
   - `hour` (Number).
 Hour of day in UTC time zone (1-24) for maintenance window if window type is weekly.